What is Safety Culture?

 Recently, the term “workplace culture” has become very trendy.
 More than just a buzzword, workplace culture refers to the way things are done at your workplace.
 Rather than referring to your company’s specific safety policy and program, the concept of safety culture is encapsulated by the mindsets, attitudes, and behaviours of workers, supervisors, managers, and owners toward safety in the workplace.
 A positive safety culture in the workplace is absolutely a vital part of a successful and effective health and safety program.

 A great way to increase safety communication while building a positive culture is to hold weekly or monthly safety talks.
 Increase worker buy-in by having them lead the talks.
 Make safety policies readily available electronically or on paper, and use your Intranet to communicate safe practices, expectations, and best practices when it comes to safety in your workplace.
-Better yet, share the OSG Be Safe News with your staff to keep them in the know on the latest and safest news.
-Click here to subscribe!
+Better yet, subscribe to the OSG Be Safe News, and share with your staff to keep them in the know on the latest and safest news.

 2. Provide Training